What is suspension tuning?

 So are the names Shock, Strut, & Damper allowed to be used interchangeably?
 No. Even though all three serve the same purpose, their names define how they are constructed and installed on a vehicle.
 A shock is an independent item that is added to a suspension system.
 A strut is a main structural component of the suspension system and a coilover is the name given to a design similar to a strut but with a very large range of adjustability

-After ensuring that your suspension components are setup as best as they can, we install them on your vehicle.
-Our expertise does not stop there.
+After ensuring that your components are installed properly, the next step in suspension tuning is to provide a proper setup.
 We can corner balance your car to provide the best weight distribution your chassis will allow.
 In combination with this balancing, our alignment equipment is top of the line, which enables us to precisely adjust your suspension and give you the best handling possible.
 Further upgrades can include sways bars, adjustable links, camber plates and strut bars.
 We can fulfill all of your suspension needs.
 Stop in or give us a call to speak with one of our experts!